-Complaints about the Chair of Governors or any individual governor should be addressed to the Clerk of the local governing body via the school office.
+Complaints about the Chair of Governors or any individual governor should be addressed to the Clerk to the School Standards Committee via the school office.
 Please mark them as Private and Confidential.
 The Clerk will arrange for another governor or trustee (as applicable) to investigate the concerns in accordance with Stage 2.

-If the complaint is about the Clerk to the School Standards Committee or the School Standards Committee as a whole, you should send your complaint to the Clerk to the Trustees c/o Community Academies Trust, Dimbleby House, Stoneydelph Primary School, Crowden Road, Wilnecote,
+If the complaint is about the Clerk to the School Standards Committee or the School Standards Committee as a whole, you should send your complaint to the Executive Assistant to the Directors/Governance Manager c/o Community Academies Trust, Dimbleby House, Stoneydelph

-Tamworth, Staffordshire, B77 4LS, who will then determine the most appropriate action with regards to Stage 2 and Stage 3.
+Primary School, Crowden Road, Wilnecote, Tamworth, Staffordshire, B77 4LS, who will then determine the most appropriate action with regards to Stage 2 and Stage 3.